 With a new bond, the District would replace the 1923 building while working with the State Historic Preservation Office to mitigate the historical impacts of replacing the building.
-The new building is expected to reduce maintenance costs; replace old plumbing, electrical, and heating/ventilation systems; meet building codes for seismic, fire and life safety; improve campus safety and traffic flows and comply with federal ADA and educational equity laws.
+The new building is expected to reduce maintenance costs; replace old plumbing, electrical, and heating/ventilation systems; meet safety and traffic flows and comply with federal ADA and educational equity laws.